Welcome to the Earth and Environmental Sciences Discipline!

 Some students prefer distance learning or online courses.
 We offer two courses that are transitioning from telecourses to online during 2018-19; they are offered every term – GS 142 Earth Revealed and GS 147 Oceanography.
 In addition, we offer a hybrid option which combines online with direct instruction through the G 148 hazards class.
 Regardless of the mode of instruction, students should use the Science Resource Center (SRC) in room 16/193, where we have materials, computers, printing, and tutors to help!

 Our environmental science courses are suitable for students wanting to move on to transfer programs in environmental studies or a more intensive environmental science program.
-They include three lecture-lab courses at the 200-level, WST 230 Watersheds and Hydrology, SOIL 205 Introduction to Soil Science, and ENSC 299 Environmental Analysis (to debut in 2018-19).
+They include three lecture-lab courses at the 200-level, WST 230 Watersheds and Hydrology, SOIL 205 Introduction to Soil Science, and ENSC 265 Environmental Science Field Methods (to debut in 2018-19).
 Prospective environmental science majors should meet with advisors at both LCC and also the institution to which they intend to transfer, since environmental science is usually an interdisciplinary major with different course requirements at each transfer institution.